 Biogas upgrading unit refines raw biogas to biomethane that can be injected into the natural gas grid or used as transport fuel.

 In addition to methane, raw biogas typically contains about 35-40 % carbon dioxide, as well as small amounts of water, nitrogen, oxygen and impurities.
 For biogas to be used, for example, in a car engine, most of these gases must be removed before being pressurized and used as transport fuel.
+It means that the gas treatment is needed.

 Biogas upgrading unit is a solution to produce high-quality biomethane out of raw biogas.
 Upgraded biomethane is similar to natural gas and it can be used as vehicle fuel and injected into the natural gas grid.